Kinetic evolution and correlation of fluctuations in an expanding quark gluon plasma: Results

-Now we present the results for a realistic scenario where the background QGP is expanding hydrodynamically as described in the previous section.
+We present the results now for a realistic scenario where the background QGP is expanding hydrodynamically as described in section 3.
 Taking the value of the temperature dependent relaxation time relevant for QCD plasma~\cite{thoma} the evolution of initial spatial anisotropies introduced through $\Psi_{in}$ (or $\delta f$) have been studied.
 It is to be noted that due to expansion the temperature decreases and hence the relaxation time increases which slows down the dissipation.
 Therefore, the dissipation of the perturbation gets slower with the expansion of the system.
-In Fig.~\ref{fig1} the evolution of the initial elliptic spatial anisotropy (upper panel), realized by taking $n=2$ in Eq.~\ref{initialdist} is depicted.
+The effects of perturbation has better chance of survivability in the direction of lesser extent because the expansion is faster along that direction due to larger pressure gradient.
+It implies that systems with same energy density the perturbations has larger chances to survive in systems with smaller size.
+Then it is expected that the presence of perturbations will be dominant in relatively smaller size systems between events of same class.
+In Fig.~\ref{fig1} the evolution of the initial elliptic spatial anisotropy of the perturbation (upper panel), realized by taking $n=2$ in Eq.~\ref{initialdist} is depicted.
 The initial thermalization time is taken as $\tau_0=0.6$ fm/c.
-The evolution is studied upto $\tau=4$ fm/c when the temperature is $\sim 200$ MeV.
+The evolution is studied up to $\tau=4$ fm/c.
+The red to violet colours used in the figures for distinct visibility, represent correspondingly the highest to lowest values of the perturbations.
 For $n=2$ the anisotropy has an elliptic shape having stronger gradient along $x$-axis resulting in faster expansion along $x$ compared to $y$ axis.
 Therefore, the propagation of the perturbation generates a pattern similar to the one generated in water waves by the impact of a stick on the still water surface.
-This kind of pattern is clearly observed in the lower panel of Fig.~\ref{fig1}.
-It is also important to note that the two oppositely propagating perturbations are strongly correlated which may have interesting observation effects.
-Moreover, if the perturbation is created near the boundary of the system then the wave propagating outward will dissipate less than the one which will move toward the inner matter.
-The results indicate a rapid dissipation of the peak.
-The peak has been reduced by almost 70\% at a time $\tau=4$ fm/c.
-The displacement of the peak is determined by the sound horizon {\i.e.} the distance travelled by the sound wave: $\int_{\tau_0}^{\tau} d\tau c_s(\tau)d\tau$.
-We have taken the sound velocity, $c_s=1/\sqrt{3}$, independent of $\tau$ for the expanding QGP background.
+This kind of pattern is clearly observed in the lower panel of Fig.~\ref{fig1} such type of fluctuation may be created by the propagation of jets through the QGP.
+It may be observed that the solution of BTE given in Eq.~\ref{btesoln} is subjected to two different kinds of mechanism - (a) dissipation of the fluctuations and (b) hydrodynamic expansion of the background.
+The expansion velocity will be larger along $x$-axis than along $y$-axis due to different pressure gradient imposed by the initial geometry of the fluctuation.
+This results in the splitting of the fluctuation as observed in the lower panel of Fig.~\ref{fig1}.
+By switching off the dissipation (appearing through the exponential term in $D(t,t_0)$) we have noticed that the fluctuation still splits in two parts but the peak of the fluctuation does not reduce significantly.
+It is also important to note that the two oppositely propagating perturbations are correlated which may have interesting observation effects.